iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 = Further Information =

-[For further details visit my dedicated plugin landing page](http://www.gerkindevelopment.net/en/portfolio/ithoughts-tooltip-glossary/)
+** Please, don't annoy TCBarrett with questions about that plugin.
+The original plugin links given are for reading ONLY ** [For further details visit my dedicated plugin landing page](http://www.gerkindevelopment.net/en/portfolio/ithoughts-tooltip-glossary/)
 [Or see the original plugin landing page](http://www.tcbarrett.com/wordpress-plugins/wp-glossary/) For bug repports or unexpected behaviors, please see the dedicated [WordPress support forum](https://wordpress.org/support/plugin/ithoughts-tooltip-glossary)